ETF flow meets the ledger

 ETFs hold XRP through pooled custody.
 That custody serves every share holder in the fund collectively, not any single buyer.
 So when ETF AUM and XRPL exchange-flow move in the same direction on the same day, that's a useful institutional-capital signal, but it isn't proof that the ETF caused the flow.
 We measure both sides honestly and let the consumer draw their own inference.

 Net Assets per tracked issuer per UTC day, stacked.
-AUM is scraped hourly across three source paths: direct issuer dashboards, Yahoo Finance for SPA-gated issuers, and a daily-cadence third-party aggregator for Franklin XRPZ.
-Same-day re-scrapes overwrite the prior reading.
+AUM is refreshed from public-source issuer dashboards and secondary public-source fallbacks where issuer pages are gated.
+Same-day re-reads overwrite the prior reading.
 Indirect-basket funds (BITW, GDLC, EZPZ, NCIQ, TTOP, TXBC) appear separately and persist only their XRP-attributable slice.
-Recent 21Shares launches TTOP + TXBC return null until aggregator coverage indexes them.
+Recent 21Shares launches TTOP + TXBC return null until public coverage indexes them.

 Green = AUM rose that day, red = AUM fell.
 Computed from day-over-day delta of the per-ticker series; first day in the window has no prior reference and is omitted.